 Francis P Sempa

 Francis P Sempa is the author of Geopolitics: From the Cold War to the 21st Century and America’s Global Role: Essays and Reviews on National Security, Geopolitics and War.
 His writings appear in The Diplomat, Joint Force Quarterly, the University Bookman and other publications.
-He is an attorney, an adjunct professor of political science at Wilkes University, and a contributing editor to American Diplomacy.
+He is an attorney and an adjunct professor of political science at Wilkes University.

 Fiona Sze-Lorrain is a French musician, poet, literary translator, and editor.
 Her most recent book is The Ruined Elegance: Poems.